Mount Whitney: What I Learned Hiking the Highest Trail in the Lower 48

 We made it to Trail Crest around 8am and I suddenly found myself getting a little emotional.
 At that moment, I just knew we were going to succeed.
 Everything before that seemed uncertain, but at Trail Crest, I could feel it.

-At this point we only had 2.5 miles and about 845 feet of elevation gain to reach the summit.
-This was by far the longest 2.5 miles of my life.
-Knowing how close you are is somehow both invigorating and demoralizing at the same time.
-But you can't beat the views throughout this part of the trail.
+At this point, we had just 2.5 miles and about 845 feet of elevation gain left to reach the summit.
+Somehow, those were the longest 2.5 miles of my life.
+Being that close is both incredibly motivating and deeply humbling at the same time.
+Still, it’s hard to complain when the views along this stretch are absolutely unreal.

-Around 10:45 am we started to notice some clouds building in the distance which was our cue to begin our descent.
-It was really hard to tear ourselves away from the summit, but the last thing I wanted was to ruin a perfect hike by getting stuck in a lightning storm on top of Mt.
+Around 10:45 a.m., we noticed clouds starting to build in the distance, which felt like a clear sign it was time to head down.
+As hard as it was to leave the summit, the last thing I wanted was to turn a perfect day into a sketchy one by getting caught in a lightning storm on Mt.
 Whitney.

-We arrived back at Trail Camp around 1pm and just as we packed up the last of our belongings we began to feel rain drops.
-This put a little extra pep in our step as we said goodbye to our campsite around 2pm and took off down the trail.
-I don't usually agree with the sentiment, but this time it felt very true: the way down is the harder than way up.
+We made it back to Trail Camp around 1 p.m., and just as we finished packing up, the first raindrops started to fall.
+That was all the motivation we needed.
+By about 2 p.m., we said goodbye to our campsite and started the long hike out.
+I don’t usually agree with the saying, but this time it felt painfully accurate: the way down was harder than the way up.

-Around 6pm, after a single day of 16 miles, 22 miles total, 6,130 feet of elevation gain, 2 marmot sightings, 1 deer sighting and a miraculous 0 blisters, we threw our packs in the hatchback, collapsed into my car, and with our last tiny bit of energy left, headed back to LA.
+By 6 p.m., after 16 miles that day (22 miles total), 6,130 feet of elevation gain, two marmot sightings, one deer sighting, and a miraculous zero blisters, we tossed our packs into the hatchback, collapsed into the car, and used our very last scraps of energy to point ourselves back toward Los Angeles.

 There are only a few things I would change about this hike…